pkulak/goflake/README.md

 * Coordination once per second per node (though this can go up for highly variable loads).

-## Useage
+## Usage

-Start a single node (just for testing; use at least three for fault tollerance):
+Start a single node (just for testing; use at least three for fault tolerance):

     goflake --config goflake.toml